mwaugh0328/minnesota-phd-trade-2026/README.md

 * **Tuesday 3rd February**: Detailed discussion of the [Eaton and Kortum (2002)](./readings/EK2002.pdf)  model.
 Here are my **new** [class notes](https://raw.githubusercontent.com/mwaugh0328/minnesota-phd-trade-2026/main/notes/ce-ek-notes.pdf) with detailed walk through as to how the model works.

-* **Thursday 5th February**: Discuss quantitative implementation.
-Pareto efficient allocations in the EK framework.
+* **Thursday 5th February**: Finish up class notes.
+Connect with gains from trade and ACR.

 <!--
 * **Monday 10th February**: Continue with optimal tariff in more general settings and quantitative implications.